Our Projects

 Community-rooted circle practices in Central Virginia

-Longleaf is our local initiative grounded in abolitionist values and deep relational practice.
+These circles are our local initiative grounded in abolitionist values and deep relational practice.
 It responds to harms that ripple through families, schools, social spaces, and local institutions.
-Longleaf circles are designed to meet the needs of survivors, those who have caused harm, support people, and community members — sometimes in separate spaces, sometimes overlapping.
+These healing circles are designed to meet the needs of those who have experienced harm, those who have caused harm, support people, and community members — sometimes in separate spaces, sometimes overlapping.

 In Search of Peace Community Dialogues